LaksCodes-git/ai-expense-tracker/day0_test_results.md

 Will be replacing test 7 and test 10 as they are not visible completely to extract the data.
 Test 10 seems very complex too.

+TO DO : Still see isses with test image 8 , we may need to do some image augmentaton to align the receipts properly before running the OCR on the imgaes.

 🧪 Testing with 10 receipt(s)